-Advantest's trade receivables, less allowance for doubtful accounts was \(\frac{\pmathbf{\frac{4}}}{10,415}\) million as of March 31, 2009, as compared with \(\frac{\pmathbf{\frac{3}}}{30,124}\) million as of March 31, 2008.
+Advantest's trade receivables, less allowance for doubtful accounts was \$15,930 million as of March 31, 2010, as compared with \$10,415 million as of March 31, 2009.
 Advantest maintains allowances for doubtful accounts for estimated losses resulting from the inability of its customers to make required payments.
 Advantest provides an allowance for doubtful accounts for all specific accounts receivable that it judges are probable of not being collected.

 Advantest periodically reviews its estimated allowances for doubtful accounts taking into account the customer's payment history, assessing the customer's current financial position and considering other information that is publicly available and the customer's credit worthiness.
 Additional reviews are undertaken upon significant changes in the financial condition of Advantest's customers and the semiconductor industry.

-At the end of fiscal 2008, Advantest increased its allowance for doubtful accounts by \(\frac{4}{2}\)540 million from fiscal 2007 to \(\frac{4}{2}\)585 million.
 Increases in allowance for doubtful accounts are charged to selling, general and administrative expenses.

-However, additional allowances may be necessary if conditions in the industries of some of Advantest's customers do not improve in the near-term.
-Conversely, a reversal of allowances made for accounts receivable that are later collected, depending upon the recovered financial status of its customers and Advantest's collection efforts, will decrease the selling, general and administrative expenses for the accounting period during which such collection takes place.
+At the end of fiscal 2009, Advantest decreased its allowance for doubtful accounts to ¥246 million, a decrease of ¥339 million from fiscal 2008.
+A reversal of allowances made for accounts receivable that are later collected, depending upon the recovered financial status of its customers and Advantest's collection efforts, will decrease the selling, general and administrative expenses for the accounting period during which such collection takes place.
+Conversely, additional allowances may be necessary in the future if conditions in the industries of some of Advantest's customers do not improve in the near-term.